checkout/checkout-magento2-plugin/README.md

 ## Compatibility
 The Checkout.com extension for Magento 2 is compatible with Magento 2.1 and above.

+## Features
+The Checkout.com extension for Magento 2 offers useful and unique features, allowing Magento 2 shop owners to process online payments in the best conditions.
+These features have been designed to offer an optimal shopping and payment experience to Magento 2 merchants and shoppers.

+Amongst many others the major features are:

+* Hosted payment gateway
+* Embedded payment form
+* New order status management
+* Invoice generation management
+* 3D Secure handling
+* Non 3D Secure payment fallback
+* Alternative payments
+* Payment currency flexibility
+* Dynamic descriptors
+* REST API for mobile payments
+* Payment form customization

 ## Installation
 The easiest and recommended way to install the Checkout.com Magento 2 extension is to run the following commands in a terminal, from your Magento 2 root directory: